 - To encourage faculty to always bring their students into their work in Worcester, helping them see ways to connect their liberal arts education with our community.

-The Program is managed by the J.D.
+The Initiative is managed by the J.D.
 Power Center for Liberal Arts in the World at Holy Cross, which facilitates experiential learning opportunities for Holy Cross students.
 To forward the initiative, SIA supports long-term grants (typically 2-3 years) and short-term seed grants that may cultivate longer-term community-based research and/or community-based learning projects.

 - are proposed jointly by Holy Cross faculty and local community partners

 - develop agendas for continuous long-term involvement in the local community

 - involve students at every stage of the research process.

 - Produce immediate real-world impacts through scholarly research.